 Invokana Lawsuit Inquiry

-Please fill out our law firm form to inquire about an Invokana Lawsuit.
-If you or a loved one has been injured or had a diabetic foot amputation after taking Invokana, please contact our law firm now as you may be entitled to financial compensation.
+If you or a loved one experienced the life threatening flesh eating health issues after taking Invokana or Invokamet, please contact our law firm now as you may be entitled to financial compensation.
 All inquiries including information provided for an Invokana Lawsuit are kept strictly confidential.
 If the inquiry is accepted for further review, you will receive a prompt response (usually the same day or by the next business day).